agistt/matchesWebApi/README DOC.md

 Each **Controller** implements basic HTTP requests using spring web annotation Mapping for those incoming requests.
 Used **@RequestBody, @PathVariable, @RequestParam** to get incoming Object,values.

-Created entity Match based on the description with id,description,team_a,team_b,match_time,match_date,sport.
+Created entity Match with id,description,team_a,team_b,match_time,match_date,sport.
 Used hibernate in order to autocreate tables in our database based on our Entities values and properites.
 Also create MatchOdds entity with **@ManytoOne** connection with Match entity in order to have a ForeignKey on **match_id** between these two Entities.